browserengineering/book/book/animations.md

 Putting the `DrawText` into its own surface sounds simple enough: just make a surface and raster that sub-piece of the display list into it, then draw that surface into its "parent" surface.
-In this example, the resulting code to draw the child surface into its parent should end up being something like this:
+In this example, the resulting code to draw the child surface should be something like this:

     def draw_into_parent(parent_canvas, child_surface, sk_paint,
         surface_offset_x, surface_offset_y):